audioxide/data/data/posts/20190810-reviews-adventures-of-a-reluctant-superhero-chali-2nakrafty-kuts.md

 summary: AOARS is an okay take on playful, skit-heavy hip-hop, but it has some low points, and these are aggravated by a pretty corny superhero conceit.
 week: 203
+blurb: Krafty Kuts and Chali 2na seem to lack conviction on this album, never attempting anything overly exciting, content with being serviceable.
 ---
 author: KIERAN
 review: >-